List of teams and organizations in DC Comics: Psyba-Rats

-The Psyba-Rats are superpowered teenage hackers.
+The Psyba-Rats are teenage hackers.

 Pyre

 The Pyre are unrevealed villains made up of fire in the Martian Manhunter comics.

 Q

 Quorum

 The Quorum is a rogue American agency.

 R

 Red Hood Gang

 The Red Hood Gang is an organization appearing in American comic books published by DC Comics.
 They first appeared in Batman (vol. 2) #0 (November 2012) in The New 52 (a 2011 reboot of the DC universe).

-The young Bruce Wayne has recently returned to Gotham City to start a crime-fighting career with the Red Hood Gang as an early target of infiltration.
+The young Bruce Wayne returned to Gotham City to start a crime-fighting career with the Red Hood Gang as an early target of infiltration.
 To Bruce's dismay, the Red Hood Gang's leader knows the group has been infiltrated and manages to weed out the disguised Bruce.
-The Red Hood Gang attempts to kill, but Bruce manages to escape into the sewers after the Gotham City Police Department show up to break up a robbery.
+The Red Hood Gang attempts to kill him, but Bruce manages to escape into the sewers after the Gotham City Police Department show up to break up a robbery.
 The Red Hood Gang follow into the sewer system, but a prototype motorcycle hidden in the tunnels allows Bruce to escape.
 The Red Hood Gang is later seen outside of Bruce's apartment, scoping it out for their next hit.
+The Red Hood Gang subsequently reappear in the "Zero Year" event's first story arc "Secret City", where Bruce gets involved with the Red Hood Gang to spoil their plans to sink a pickup truck full of men who refused to join their ranks.